PEDIASCAPE/PEDIASCAPE_Student_Platform/README.md

 PEDIASCAPE is an innovative web-based e-learning platform designed to address the diverse academic and career planning needs of students.
 It combines personalized career guidance, curated study materials, hands-on projects, an intelligent AI chatbot, and an interactive user dashboard to empower students for both academic and professional success.

+## 🧩 Module Overview
+PEDIASCAPE is organized into focused modules so students can move from learning → practice → guidance:

+- **Roadmaps**: Interactive learning roadmaps for different domains.
+Each roadmap is visualized as a node-based graph, where every topic opens a sidebar with curated learning resources and descriptions.
+Includes certification links where available.
+- **Materials**: A structured library of study materials across courses, branches, and school boards.
+Designed to help students quickly find notes/resources by category and level.
+- **Projects**: A project-guidance hub that helps students practice by building real projects.
+Provides project ideas, steps, and resources to support hands-on learning.
+- **Career Guidance**: Helps students explore and choose career paths with domain-specific guidance and learning direction.
+- **PSAI (AI Assistant)**: Answers questions, supports learning, and can assist with generating roadmaps and guidance using integrated AI services.

+## Developers Section
 ## ✨ Features
 📚 Student-focused e-learning experience with responsive UI across all devices